TurboWarp/packager/api/README.md

 const Packager = require('@turbowarp/packager');
 ```

+### Load a project

 Next you have to get a project file from somewhere.
 It can be a project.json or a full sb, sb2, or sb3 file.
-You will have to do this on your own as the packager does not have any way to help you.
+The packager doesn't provide any API for this, you have to find it on your own.
 The easiest way to get a project is probably to fetch one from https://projects.scratch.mit.edu/1.

 Then, convert your project data to an ArrayBuffer, Uint8Array, or Node.js Buffer.